County Donegal: Culture and religion

 Authors in County Donegal have been creating works, like the Annals of the Four Masters, in Irish and Latin since the Early Middle Ages.
 The Irish philosopher John Toland was born in Inishowen in 1670.
 He was thought of as the original freethinker by George Berkeley.
 Toland was also instrumental in the spread of freemasonry throughout Continental Europe.
 In modern Irish, Donegal has produced a number of (sometimes controversial), authors such as the brothers Séamus Ó Grianna and Seosamh Mac Grianna from The Rosses and the contemporary (and controversial) Irish-language poet Cathal Ó Searcaigh from Gortahork in Cloughaneely, and where he is known to locals as Gúrú na gCnoc ('Guru of the Hills').

 County Donegal is known for its textiles, whose unique woollen blends are made of short threads with tiny bits of colour blended in for a heathered effect.
 Sometimes they are woven in a rustic herringbone format and other times in more of a box weave of varied colours.
 These weaves are known as donegal tweeds (with a small 'd') and are world-renowned.

 There is a sizeable minority of Ulster Protestants in County Donegal, and most Donegal Protestants trace their ancestors to settlers who arrived during the Plantation of Ulster throughout the 17th century.
 The Church of Ireland is the largest Protestant denomination, with Presbyterianism second.
 The areas of County Donegal with the highest percentage of Protestants are The Laggan district of East Donegal, centred on Raphoe; the Finn Valley; and areas around Ramelton, Milford and Dunfanaghy – where their proportion reaches up to 30–45 per cent.
 There is also a large Protestant population between Donegal Town and Ballyshannon in the south of the county.
 In absolute terms, Letterkenny has the largest number of Protestants (over 1,000).

 The Earagail Arts Festival is held within the county each July.

-People from Donegal have also contributed to culture elsewhere.
+People from County Donegal have also contributed to culture elsewhere.
 Francis Alison was one of the founders of the College of Philadelphia, which would later become the University of Pennsylvania.
 Francis Makemie (originally from Ramelton) founded the Presbyterian Church in America.
 David Steele, from Upper Creevaugh, was a prominent Reformed Presbyterian, or Covenanter, a minister who emigrated to the United States in 1824.
 Charles Inglis, who was the first Church of England bishop of the Diocese of Nova Scotia, was the third son of Archibald Inglis, the Rector in Glencolmcille.